 A terpene present in cannabis that is recognizable for its woodsy aroma in tandem with citrus and floral notes.
-This terpene, which may have a mild to moderate sedative effect, occurs naturally in sage, lilac, rosemary, conifer trees, apple trees, and tea trees.
-Terpinolene has been studied for its antifungal, antibacterial and anticancer properties.
+Terpinolene effects may be mildly to moderately sedative.
+The terpene occurs naturally in sage, lilac, rosemary, conifer trees, apple trees, and tea trees.
+Terpinolene benefits may include antifungal, antibacterial and anticancer properties.

 While some terpenes, like phellandrene, are known to have an energizing effect, terpinolene may induce minor drowsiness.
 This drowsiness may, in turn, reduce anxiety as the body and mind simultaneously calm.
 Terpinolene has also proven useful as an element of soaps and other cleaning agents, as well as fragrances.

-If you’ve ever picked up a pine cone and sniffed its fresh scent, then you have encountered terpinolene, which is found in coniferous trees.
+If you’ve ever picked up a pine cone and sniffed its fresh scent, then you have experienced the terpinolene smell, which is found in coniferous trees.
 Likewise, if you have stirred sage or rosemary into a sauce, then you have also experienced terpinolene.
 Lilac-scented body lotions and oils contain terpinolene, as does tea tree oil.

 Tea tree oil, which contains terpinolene, has been widely studied for its potent antifungal effects on conditions ranging from ringworm to toenail fungus.
 One such study was published in the Journal of Applied Microbiology in 2015 and established a link between tea tree oil and antifungal activity in Botrytis cinerea, a fungus that affects plants such as wine grapes.
 Another study in 1996 by the Skin Pharmacology Society concluded that tea tree oil may be effective in combating certain yeast fungi as well as conditions such as dandruff and fungal infections of the skin and mucous membranes.